Solutions Architect, Westpac New Zealand Limited

 Her other piece of advice is to make the most of your time at university.

-“Seize the opportunities while you can, and take time out for the events organised, tutorials, and assignments to groom yourself for your future career.”
+“A personal message from me is to seize the opportunities while you can, and take time out for the events organised, workshops and assignments to groom yourself for your career.”

 *The Business Information Systems major is now called Information Systems.